 Is private credit more expensive than a bank line of credit?

-Usually yes — private credit rates typically run 2–6 percentage points above comparable bank products (12–22% vs. 9–16% at community banks).
-However, private credit lenders often approve deals banks decline, move faster, and offer structures banks don't.
-For businesses that can't access bank rates, private credit at 14–18% APR compares favorably to online lenders at 20–35%.
+Usually yes.
+Private credit rates typically run 2-6 percentage points above bank products.
+However, private credit lenders approve deals banks decline and move faster.
+For businesses that can't access bank rates, private credit at 14-18% APR compares favorably to online lenders at 20-35% or merchant cash advances at 40%+.

 What size business can access private credit lines?

-Private credit is most accessible for businesses with $500K–$10M in annual revenue.
-Below $500K, most private credit funds find deals too small to be economical.
-The $500K–$5M revenue range is where private credit offers the most distinctive value — underserved by big banks (too small) and over-priced by online lenders (too expensive for the needed amount).
+Private credit is most accessible for businesses with $500K-$10M in annual revenue.
+The $500K-$5M range is where private credit offers the most distinctive value.

-Direct: specialty finance companies (Clearco, Pipe, Arc for revenue-based; Rosenthal & Rosenthal for asset-based), regional private credit funds, and family offices with business lending mandates.
-Indirect: a commercial finance broker with relationships across multiple private credit sources, or a community bank relationship manager who can refer to their network.
+Direct: specialty finance companies (Pipe, Arc, Clearco for revenue-based; Rosenthal & Rosenthal for asset-based), regional private credit funds.
+Indirect: commercial finance brokers or community bank referrals.